DofusMeter/dofusmeter.github.io/en/index.md

 ### Update

-Dofus Meter will update itself on each launch.
+Dofus Meter will update itself on launch.

 ### Uninstall